eatulrajput/git-cmds/README.md

 - You can compare the changes between two branches.
 For example, to compare feature-branch with main, you can run:

 git diff main feature-branch

+### Git stash
+In Git, `git stash` is a useful command that temporarily saves your changes (both tracked and untracked files) without committing them, allowing you to switch branches or perform other tasks without losing your work.
+Once you're ready to return to those changes, you can "unstash" them and continue working where you left off.